Lyrica Addiction: Side Effects, Detox, Withdrawal, and Treatment

-Additionally, detoxing from Lyrica at a detox center provides a supportive environment in which to recover, which reduces the likelihood of relapse or a medical emergency.
-Clinical and medical staff can also provide recommendations for ongoing treatment after detox, which ensures additional treatment to address co-occurring disorders and the root causes of the addictive behavior.
+Additionally, completing Lyric detox at a professional facility provides a supportive environment in which to recover, which reduces the likelihood of relapse or a medical emergency.
+Clinical and medical staff can also provide recommendations for ongoing treatment after Lyrica detox, which ensures additional treatment to address co-occurring disorders and the root causes of addictive behavior.

 Lyrica withdrawal symptoms typically last from one to two days but some withdrawal symptoms may linger for several weeks following the cessation of Lyrica use.
 Generally speaking, the intensity of Lyrica withdrawal symptoms may be more severe for those who have taken Lyrica for a long time or who took extremely large doses.

-Other factors may also affect the duration and intensity of withdrawal symptoms, including:
+Other factors may also affect the duration and intensity of withdrawal symptoms during Lyrica detox, including:

 - Educational lectures about chemical dependency and the disease of addiction